onap/multicloud-openstack/lenovo/README.md

 # See the License for the specific language governing permissions and
 # limitations under the License.

-# Micro service of MultiCloud plugin for thinkcloud.
+# Micro service of MultiCloud plugin for Lenovo thinkcloud.